 The 2021 vintage of Luna di Ponca won the distinction of Tre Bicchieri, the highest accolade, in the recently-launched 2026 edition of Gambero Rosso's Vini d'Italia guide.

 "Every accolade earned by any Collio wine is a recognition to the uniqueness of this territory and the wines its ability to express terroir.
-Tre Bicchieri is an internationally-recognised award with global visibility which we are very proud of," concludes the spokesperson.
+Tre Bicchieri is an internationally-recognised award with global visibility which we are very proud of," concludes the winemaker.